Lazychain/celestia_workshop/docs/specifications/architecture.md

 - Astria (Astria Stack): A component that interacts with Celestia and is responsible for the Astria stack, which includes:
   - Composer: A component that interacts with the Stake/unstake smart contract.
   - Concensus: A component that interacts with the Composer and is responsible for achieving consensus.
-  - Condutor: A component that interacts with the Concensus and is responsible for conducting or managing the flow of data.
+  - Conductor: A component that interacts with the Concensus and is responsible for conducting or managing the flow of data.

 ### Interactions